Full Wave Bridge Rectifier Circuit

-- It is used for detecting the amplitude of the modulating radio signal.
+- Full Wave Bridge Rectifier is used to detect the amplitude of the modulating radio signal.

-- They are also used to supply steady and polarized Dc voltage in the welding process.
+- Bridge rectifier circuits are also used to supply steady and polarized Dc voltage in electric welding.

-- Full wave rectifier is also used for powering up the devices which work on DC voltage like motor and led.
+- Full-wave rectifiers are also used for powering up the devices which work on DC voltage like motor and led.

-This full wave bridge rectifier circuit is used more than the other rectifier circuits due to its end number of advantages over others.
+This full-wave bridge rectifier circuit is used more than the other rectifier circuits due to its huge number of advantages over others.